wp-plugins/events-made-easy/readme.txt

 == Installation ==

 Always take a backup of your db before doing the upgrade, just in case ...
-1. Upload the `events-manager-extended` folder to the `/wp-content/plugins/` directory
+1. Upload the `events-made-easy` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add events list or calendars following the instructions in the Usage section.
 == Upgrade from the older Events Manager plugin ==